MARK YOUR CALENDARS FOR OUR THIRD ANNUAL WINTER WHISKERTHON - SUNDAY, DECEMBER 8 FROM 11-5.

 Love cats but not ready to adopt?
 Stop by anyway and sponsor a cat from our sponsor tree!
 For just $25.00 visitors can pick a handmade ornament from our sponsor tree and sponsor the kitty they pick.
 The ornament is yours to keep and the kitty will send you a follow up letter thanking you for your generosity.

 For more info, call (516) 922-CATS or email firstname.lastname@example.org.
 We hope to see you there!

 Seniors for Seniors — available year round, our Seniors for Seniors program allows senior citizens to reap the benefits of cat ownership, without the financial burden of medical care.

 The Patricia H. Ladew Foundation, Inc. is a New York State Registered Shelter/Rescue.
 Our Registration Number is RR321.

-Reducing animal suffering one animal at a time by providing housing for homeless cats, sterilizing stray and feral cats to reduce overpopulation and by providing necessary medical treatment for unowned animals.
-More about the Sanctuary >
+Reducing feline suffering by providing housing for homeless cats rescued from municipal shelters, sterilizing those stray and feral cats to reduce overpopulation and by providing necessary medical treatment.